Unique & Small Souvenirs from Japan

 Postcards for Shimane which show things and places special to the area

-These are souvenir postcards sold in the post office, specifically for people to have a memento of a specific area of Japan.
+These are souvenir postcards sold at the post office, specifically for people to have a memento of a specific area of Japan.
 They’re SO COOL, and they don’t cost much (under ¥1,000).

 If you plan to send them home through the mail, you’ll have to send it in an envelope because the unusual shape means it can’t be sorted through the mail machine, just fyi.